amgarton47/CS62data-structures/SilverDollar_Assignment/project/README.md

 ![Calculator Mockup](coinsquaremockup.png)

 ### `Coin`
 The `Coin` class represents a single coin.
 This class is already implemented for you.
 This class contains several useful methods for creating and moving the coin, which will be useful for the assignment.
-Make sure to read its code.
+Make sure to read its code!

 Note that the `Coin` constructor requires a `JFrame` (a drawable panel on the screen) as a parameter.
 The primary (`GraphicsCoinStrip`) class